unlock-protocol/unlock/unlock-protocol-com/blog/alphatweet-announce.md

 ---
-title: Unlock Labs launches the ALPHAtweet experiment
+title: Unlock Labs Launches the ALPHAtweet Experiment
 authorName: Christopher Carfi
 publishDate: May 9, 2023
 description: ALPHAtweet is an experiment in web3 business models where creators and their community both share in the upside of creating and sharing content across social networks.